denistakeda/articles/001_modularized_frontend.md

     | AnswerCurrentQuestionAction
 ```

+## Reducer
 And the most interesting part, reducer.
+Dan Abramov, the author of Redux
-Redux author strongly suggests using
-immutable data transformations inside a reducer and I would highly suggest
+strongly suggests using immutable data transformations inside a reducer
-following this rule rigorously, otherwise, you gonna have very weird bugs
+and I would highly suggest following this rule rigorously, otherwise,
-and bad performance all over the place.
-But luckily we have the spread operator,
+you gonna have very weird bugs and bad performance all over the place.
-it's not going to be a problem, right?
+But luckily we have the spread operator, it's not going to be a problem, right?

 ```typescript
 function reducer(state: State = defaultState, action: Action): State {